Kareem Hunt Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 - Against the Steelers, Hunt has averaged 34.9 rushing yards per game over his eight career matchups, 7.4 more yards than his over/under in Monday's game.

-- Hunt has had a rushing touchdown in one game against the Steelers, and had multiple TDs in that game.
+- Hunt has had a rushing touchdown in one game versus the Steelers, and had multiple TDs in that game.

-- Hunt will go up against a Steelers squad that allows 142.7 rushing yards per game and is the NFL's worst rush defense.
+- The Steelers have the NFL's worst defense against the run, giving up 142.7 yards per game.

-- The Steelers have allowed 16 rushing touchdowns, 23rd in the NFL.
+- This season the Steelers have conceded 16 rushing TDs.
+They are ranked 23rd in the league in that category.

 Recent Performances